Tudat/tudat/_sources/installation/downloadTudatBundle/smartgitUser.rst.txt

 Setup SmartGit
 ~~~~~~~~~~~~~~~~~
 **Step 1.1: Download SmartGit**
     Download SmartGit for your operating system.
 Note that for Linux the package might be available through your package manager, see Linux/Debian instructions.
-Note that SmartGit comes bundled with JRE (Java Runtime Environment) on Windows and Mac OS X. On Linux you need to install ``jre-openjdk``.
+Note that SmartGit comes bundled with JRE (Java Runtime Environment) on Windows and macOS.
+On Linux you need to install ``jre-openjdk``.

 **Step 1.2: Install SmartGit**
     The installation should be straight-forward and the default installation is fine.